pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

   > Properties that you need to put in your BOSH manifest, underneath the appropriate job, are created here.
 1. This numbering seems out of date. `post_deploy_errand` is #6 in the list.
   > This must correspond to the `post_deploy_errand` listed in #7 above.
+1. We're writing the 1.4 version with stemcell 2865.1, where are consumers of this exercise going to find this older stemcell?

 ## More on Product Templates - Property Blueprints
 1. Should 'type' be `property_blueprint`?